Spring 2023

 Course Description:

+Permission of Instructor Required.
 Cross-listed with CHEM 342-01.
-Permission of instructor required.
 This course is an introductory biochemistry course focused on the chemistry of the major molecules that compose living matter.
 The structure and function of the major classes of biomolecules (nucleic acids, proteins, lipids, and carbohydrates) are addressed along with other topics including bioenergetics, enzyme catalysis, and information transfer at the molecular level.
 The laboratory portion of the course focuses on methods used to study the properties and behavior of biological molecules and their functions in the cell.
 Three hours lecture and four hours of laboratory per week.
 Prerequisite: CHEM 242; an introductory biology course is highly recommended.
 This course is cross-listed as CHEM 342.

 01:15 PM-05:15 PM, R